yueguoguo/yueguoguo.github.io/_posts/2020-12-01-what-i-have-learnt.md

 technology to make sure that I am always cutting the edge.
 I realized the importance of "implementing" the idea when I found it hard to find the value proposition of *just* innovating after I started to work more like a product developer than a scientist.
-Many times *implementation is more privotal than, or at least, equally important to, innovation*.
+Many times *implementation is more pivotal than, or at least, equally important to, innovation*.
 Sparkling a new idea may cost research, dialectic, critics, etc., which can usually be achieved by an individual.
-Implementing a good idea, however, requires inspiration, execution, collaboration, operationalization, and maybe even more.
+Implementing a good idea, however, requires inspiration, execution, collaboration, operationalisation, and maybe even more.
 All of these constructively force the stuff that is being built move towards something that is really useful and meaningful to its audience.
 And, this can only be achieved by a team.
-From innovation to implementation, it is not just a switch of mindset and/or skillset, cognitively it is also a transfer from self-centerness to open-mindedness.
+From innovation to implementation, it is not just a switch of mindset and/or skill set, cognitively it is also a transfer from self-centeredness to open-mindedness.
 Being a part of the team helps boost the process of implementation.